 Adapted, produced and directed by Pete Lutz.
 All music and SFX obtained thru a Creative Commons license and/or the public domain.

 Like the title says, this live show was performed and recorded in 1989, staged as a mock radio broadcast to entertain the ladies of "WAVES National", an organization whose members had served or were still serving in the U.S. Navy.
-This show marks the first time I created an audio performance, and it would be roughly a dozen years before I did it again.
+This show marks the second time I created an audio performance, and it would be roughly a dozen years before I did it again.

 The performers are 26-year-old me and my good friend at the time, John Bayer, who was about the same age, probably.
 He shared my love of old-time radio and we had a lot of fun putting on this show, playing all of the characters the way radio comedy pioneers Bob & Ray would.